CHAPTER 1 - THE GOVERNMENT PURCHASE CARD PROGRAM

 1-1.
 Overview

 a.
 The Army Federal Acquisition Regulation Supplement (AFARS) Appendix EE provides policy guidance and procedures for the management of the Army Government Purchase Card (GPC) program.
 It implements and supplements sections of the Department of Defense (DoD) Government Charge Card Guidebook for Establishing and Managing Purchase, Travel, and Fuel Card Programs (hereinafter referred to as the DoD Charge Card Guidebook).
-If information is not discussed in this document or if this document is in conflict with the DoD GPC Policy, the DoD GPC Policy should be followed.
+In the event of a conflict between DoD policy and Army policy, DoD policy takes precedence.
+In the event of a conflict between Army policy and command policy, Army policy takes precedence over any less-restrictive command policy.
+These operating procedures neither supersede nor take precedence over more-restrictive Army command procedures.
 This document applies to all purchases utilizing Army-issued GPCs.

 b.
 Refer recommended changes and questions about the AFARS Appendix EE to the Office of the Deputy Assistant Secretary of the Army (Procurement) (ODASA(P)).
 Submit requests for waivers through the chain of command.
 Compliance with the AFARS Appendix EE is mandatory.